nickkipshidze/edu/notes/machine learning/types of ml.md

 The area of ML is often divided in subareas according to the kinds of problems being attacked.
 A rough categorization is as follows:

 **Supervised learning:** We are given an input, for example a photograph with a traffic sign, and the task is to predict the correct output or label, for example which traffic sign is in the picture (speed limit, stop sign, etc).
-In the simplest cases, the answers are in the form of yes/no (we call these binary classification problems).
+In the simplest cases, the answers are in the form of yes/no (we call these binary [[notes/machine learning/naive bayes classification|classification]] problems).

 **Unsupervised learning:** There are no labels or correct outputs.
 The task is to discover the structure of the data: for example, grouping similar items to form "clusters", or reducing the data to a small number of important "dimensions".
 Data visualization can also be considered unsupervised learning.